ihafkenschiel/nodejs-todo-app/README.md

 └── README.md                # Project documentation
 ```

-### Explanation of Key Folders
+### Explanation of Key Files
-- **config/**: Holds configuration files such as `dbConfig.js` for database connections.
+- **config/dbConfig.js**: Connects to MongoDB using Mongoose.
-- **controllers/**: Contains functions that handle business logic and communicate with the service layer.
+- **controllers/todoController.js**: Contains functions to handle requests by interacting with the service layer.
-- **models/**: Defines data structures for entities like to-do items, used for database interaction.
+- **models/todoModel.js**: Defines the schema for to-do items and represents the MongoDB model.
-- **routes/**: Manages the API endpoint definitions and maps them to the corresponding controller functions.
+- **routes/todoRoutes.js**: Maps endpoint URLs to controller functions.
-- **services/**: Acts as an intermediary between controllers and models, isolating database interaction.
-- **middleware/**: Holds middleware for request processing, including authentication and error handling.
-- **utils/**: Utility functions and tools that can be reused across different parts of the app.
-- **tests/**: Organized testing files for ensuring the reliability of the application.
+- **services/todoService.js**: Handles data logic and interacts directly with the model.

 ## Debugging